nathancy/jekyll-embed-video/README.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ```

-Place this snippet inside your .md file where you want to embed your video:
+Place this snippet inside your .md file where you want to embed your tweet:

 ```liquid
 {% include twitterPlayer.html id=page.twitterId %}
 ```

-On the top of your .md file, put the Twitter video/post ID.
+On the top of your .md file, put the Twitter tweet ID.
 You could also put the ID of the source directly.

 ```yaml
 ---